kbase/file_cache_server/README.md

 Generic file-caching service for the KBase platform, allowing you to save the results of long-running jobs so you don't have repeat them unnecessarily.

+For example, KBase probably sequences the same E. coli contigs multiple times per day.
+If your app uses this service, then you can save the file ouput of a job given certain parameters so that you don't have to re-run the job.

 _Typical workflow:_

 1. Obtain a KBase authentication token (you will use this for all cache operations).